 This is my personal photography portfolio.
-Two years ago I switched from using a medium format camera to a large format (4″ x 5″) camera and as a result, have been working on projects in a more concise and active approach.
+Some years ago I switched from using a medium format camera to a large format (4" x 5") camera and as a result, have been working on projects in a more concise and active approach.

 I enjoy the time it takes to setup a larger camera, including the unexpected and welcomed interaction with people who see me working with a larger camera on a tripod.
 Surprisingly (at least to me), I have photographed more portraits and people using this field camera than ever before.